TEAMMATES/teammates/docs/ide-setup.md

 > - Replace all references of `IntelliJ IDEA → Preferences` to `File → Settings` if you are using Windows or Linux.

 Supported IntelliJ versions: IntelliJ IDEA Ultimate Edition (required to work with Google App Engine).
-You can sign up for the free [JetBrains student license](https://www.jetbrains.com/student/) if you are a student registered in an educational institution.
+You can sign up for the free [JetBrains student license](https://www.jetbrains.com/student/) if you are a student at an educational institution.

 ### Prerequisites